andreas-kupries/aktive/doc/ref/transform_math_complex_unary.md

 The distance information is stored in the real band, while the angles are stores in the imaginary band.

+The returned angles are in the range of [-pi,pi].

 The resulting image has the same geometry as the input.

 |Input|Description|